Greece, New York: Government

 The town is governed by a town board consisting of a supervisor and four council members.
 The supervisor is elected by all registered voters in the town, while council members are elected by and represent one of four wards.
 Supervisors are elected for four-year terms, and by town law may not serve for more than twelve years consecutively, after which the individual is ineligible to serve for four years.
 Councilpersons are elected for two-year terms, and may serve for a maximum of ten consecutive years in that position.
+The Town of Greece supervisors up untll William F. Schmitt were elected or appointed to the role of the town supervisor and served one year terms it wasn't until April of 1932 when the law was finally enacted and codified into law and it is record in to Laws of the State of New York passed at the sessions of the Legislature 1932 v.1-2 Chapter 634 which became law on April 8, 1932 defines Town Law and roles of the town government that all towns in the state of New York, and then in 1999 under Town Supervisor John T. Auberger the town board voted to amend the town code for the supervisor to be three consecutive terms (maximum 12 consecutive years) and other changes are noted in Town of Greece Code of Town of Greece supervisor.